 For millions of Americans, shedding unwanted pounds is a top priority.
 That’s why the National Sleep Foundation (NSF) is reminding Americans that spending more time between the sheets may be part of the secret to slimming down and looking great.

 People tend to forego sleep in order to make time for a work-out or other daily activities and it is often overlooked as an important factor in the battle of the bulge.

 Many do not realize that skimping on sleep can actually make it harder to lose weight, says Meir H. Kryger, MD, Chairman of NSF’s Board of Directors.
 Research suggests that even a modest amount of sleep deprivation can increase appetite by altering the behavior of the hormones leptin and ghrelin, which are responsible for regulating appetite and metabolism.
 As a result of sleep loss, people may experience stronger cravings for carbohydrates and calorie-rich comfort foods such as cookies and chips, which can lead to weight gain.

 Recent research suggests that people who sleep less may also produce more insulin, which puts them at higher risk of developing Type 2 Diabetes.
-Diabetes and obesity are both on the rise in the U.S., causing many Americans to suffer serious health complications.
-"Healthy sleep is a part of an antidote for the obesity and diabetes epidemics in America," says Kryger.
+Diabetes and obesity are both on the rise in the U.S., resulting in serious health complications for many Americans.
+“Healthy sleep is a part of an antidote for the obesity and diabetes epidemics in America,” says Kryger.